 -- ATS Desert Fox and Gettysburg are next up and we aim for DesFox for Christmas and GB to follow.

 ****SPECIAL PRICES/IN PRODUCTION ADVANCE ORDERS: All items reflecting a Specials price (in red on the item page) and/or In Production items are immediate bill, no cancel order that is a contract to create your item upon ordering.
-You can order with confidence based on our 19+ years of creating product and the depth of our catalog.****
+You can order with confidence based on our 19+ years of creating product and the depth of our catalog.
+Please note, as advance orders go through development we reserve the right to make product adjustments in terms of presentation and always strive to give advance order customers more than they paid for. ****

 LZ X-Ray, Ia Drang Valley, South Vietnam, 14 November 1965: After failing thus far to eliminate the American presence at the base of the Chu Pong Massif, the North Vietnamese commander, Lt.
 Col. Nguyen Huu An, was upset.
 He ordered the 7th Battalion commander to personally lead an attack to encircle the 1/7 Cav.
 The 7th Battalion swung wide around A Company's flank, only to find the path to the landing zone blocked by C Company.
 The fifth airlift of the day, bringing in the remainder of C Company and the first elements of D Company was on the way in when the NVA soldiers at the creekbed turned their rifles and machine-guns on the approaching Hueys.
 Major Bruce Crandall was the lead pilot on that run.
 He not only got the troops on the ground safely, he loitered for a few more precious minutes to evacuate some of the rapidly growing number of casualties from the landing zone.